MarcoEterno/frameformer-architecture/AutoGPT/README.md

 ## Self reflection and stream of consciousness

 -TODO: use some material on theory of mind and ask GPT4 if something is relevant to build a machine that thinks

+The agent will continuously reflect on its own thoughts and world model, in order to expand the knowledge of the world and of itself.

 A CHE PUNTO L'AI HA BISOGNO DI VERIFICARE LA SELF CONSISTENCY DELLE PROPRIE IDEE?
 COME MAI SERVE CHE L'IA OGNI TANTO RIFLETTA SULLO STREAM OF CONSCIOUSNESS E